Help prevent the spread of ANS

 Boater’s Guide to Aquatic Nuisance Species (ANS) Inspections

-Preventing the introduction and spread of Aquatic Nuisance Species (ANS) is critical to protect water resources!
+Preventing the introduction and spread of Aquatic Nuisance Species (ANS) is critical to protecting water resources!
 ANS are a significant and rapidly growing threat to Colorado’s water supply and to boating and fishing recreation.
 ANS are invasive animals, plants, and disease-causing pathogens that are “out of place” in Colorado’s reservoirs, lakes, rivers, streams, and wetlands.
 Learn more.

 Protect Colorado's Land and Waters

 Invasive species are plants, animals, insects or diseases that are not native to Colorado and have harmful negative effects on the economy and environment.
 They are introduced accidentally or intentionally outside of their native range.
 Learn how you can stop invasive species.